kiranbakale/AMI-Readme/docs/environment_provision.md

 When the image has been selected the setting will need the `publisher`, `offer`, `sku` and `version` fields set.
 For example:

-:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+ and RHEL 8 images at this time.
+:information_source:&nbsp; The Toolkit currently supports Ubuntu 20.04+, Debian 11 and RHEL 8 images at this time.

 :exclamation:&nbsp; **{-After deployment, this value shouldn't be changed as this would trigger a full rebuild (as it's treated as the base disk) and lead to data loss-}**.
 [Upgrading the OS should be done directly on the machines via their standard process](environment_upgrades.md#avoid-changing-machine-os-image).